Radio jamming: Method

 Intentional communications jamming is usually aimed at radio signals to disrupt control of a battle.
 A transmitter, tuned to the same frequency as the opponents' receiving equipment and with the same type of modulation, can, with enough power, override any signal at the receiver.
 Digital wireless jamming for signals such as Bluetooth and WiFi is possible with very low power.

 The most common types of this form of signal jamming are random noise, random pulse, stepped tones, warbler, random keyed modulated CW, tone, rotary, pulse, spark, recorded sounds, gulls, and sweep-through.
 These can be divided into two groups: obvious and subtle.

 Obvious jamming is easy to detect because it can be heard on the receiving equipment.
 It is usually some type of noise, such as stepped tones (bagpipes), random-keyed code, pulses, music (often distorted), erratically warbling tones, highly distorted speech, random noise (hiss), and recorded sounds.
-Various combinations of these methods may be used, often accompanied by regular morse identification signal to enable individual transmitters to be identified in order to assess their effectiveness.
-For example, China, which used jamming extensively and still does, plays a loop of traditional Chinese music while it is jamming channels (cf. Attempted jamming of numbers stations).
+Various combinations of these methods may be used, often accompanied by regular Morse identification signals to enable individual transmitters to be identified in order to assess their effectiveness.
+For example, China, which did and does use jamming extensively, plays a loop of traditional Chinese music while it is jamming channels (cf. Attempted jamming of numbers stations).

 The purpose of this type of jamming is to block reception of transmitted signals and to cause a nuisance to the receiving operator.
 One early Soviet attempt at jamming Western broadcasters used the noise from the diesel generator that was powering the jamming transmitter.

 Subtle jamming is jamming during which no sound is heard on the receiving equipment.
 The radio does not receive incoming signals; yet everything seems superficially normal to the operator.
 These are often technical attacks on modern equipment, such as "squelch capture".
 Thanks to the FM capture effect, frequency modulated broadcasts may be jammed, unnoticed, by a simple unmodulated carrier.
 The receiver locks on to the larger carrier signal, and hence will ignore the FM signal that carries the information.

 Digital signals use complex modulation techniques, such as QPSK.
 These signals are very robust in the presence of interfering signals.
 But the signal relies on hand shaking between the transmitter and receiver to identify and determine security settings and method of high-level transmission.
 If the jamming device sends initiation data packets, the receiver will begin its state machine to establish two-way data transmission.
 A jammer will loop back to the beginning instead of completing the handshake.
 This method jams the receiver in an infinite loop where it keeps trying to initiate a connection but never completes it, which effectively blocks all legitimate communication.